khnumdev/dist-app-tutorial/README.md

 ## **Setting Up the Environment**

 ### **Install NodeJS**
-First, make sure you have NodeJS installed.
+First, make sure you have NodeJS and NPM installed.
 You can download it from [here](https://nodejs.org/).

 ### **Install Blender**
 Ensure Blender is installed on your system and accessible via the command line.
 You can download Blender from [here](https://www.blender.org/download/).